 As defined by NI43-101, the resource confining pit and/or underground shapes defines a boundary for continuous mineralization with suitable grades and with a reasonable expectation that an engineered plan will produce an economic plan.
-The net smelter return calculation for both the open pit and underground resources as well as the metallurgical recoveries are summarized in Table 14-21.
+The required assumptions to produce a Lerchs-Grossman (LG) pit shell using MineSight[®], are summarized below.